-Or better known as “The Pass” is another one of my favorite towns on the MS Gulf Coast.
-Again, I am bias since my grandmother has owned park view and beach view property here, since the 1960s!
-I grew up playing in the War Memorial Park when the slides where made of the rough HOT metal vs the new soft plastic slides the park offers today.
+Pass Christian or better known as “The Pass” is another one of my favorite towns on the MS Gulf Coast.
+Again, I may be bias since my grandmother has owned park view and beach view property here, since the 1960s!
+I grew up playing in the War Memorial Park when the slides were made of the rough HOT metal vs the new soft plastic slides the park offers today.

-There are two well-known waterfront neighborhoods in Pass Christian.
-Timber Ridge which offers several canal front and Bay front properties along with many other homes that do not have water-frontage but even if you do not own waterfront property in Timber Ridge, for a very small HOA fee, you have several amenities including a private boat launch into the Bay of St Louis.
-Pass Isles is the other well-known waterfront neighborhood in Pass Christian.
-“The Isles” are two islands very close to shore which have always been some of the most beautiful and pricey bay front properties on the Bay of St Louis.
+Pass Christian has many picturesque neighborhoods scattered throughout the city but one of the qualities most inquired about, from out of state buyers, is waterfront property.
+There are two well-known waterfront neighborhoods in Pass Christian, Timber Ridge and Pass Isles.
+Timber Ridge offers several canal and Bay front properties, along with many other homes that may not have water-frontage but do have access to the Timber Ridge boat launch.
+For a small HOA fee, Timber Ridge offers several amenities including, a clubhouse, park, tennis court, and a private boat launch into the Bay of St Louis.
+Pass Isles, better known as “The Isles” are two islands very close to the shore of Pass Christian.
+The Isles have always offered some of the most beautiful views of the Bay but with that beauty comes a hefty price tag!
+Believe it or not, many of these million dollar vistas are second homes.

 -Brittany S Geotes